KerwinSun/Tatai_Project/README.txt

 		java -jar Tatai.jar

 Code Credit
-Part of the code has been written by Victoria Skeggs as this project is based on Robert Rewcastle's and Victoria Skeggs assignment 3
+The project was written as a collaboration by Kerwin Sun and Robert Rewcastle Part of the code has been written by Victoria Skeggs as this project is based on Robert Rewcastle's and Victoria Skeggs assignment 3

 Licensing